-- 1. Open the Start menu and then click Settings $\rightarrow$ Network & Internet $\rightarrow$ Airplane mode.
+- 1. Open the Start menu and then click Settings → Network & Internet → Airplane mode.

 - 2. Turn off the Airplane mode.

 - 3. Turn on the NFC function.

-Pairing your computer with an NFC card or an NFC-enabled smartphone
+Pairing your computer with an NFC card

-Before you start, ensure that the card is in NFC Data Exchange Format (NDEF) or the smartphone screen is facing upward, otherwise the card or the phone cannot be detected.
+Before you start, ensure that the card is in NFC Data Exchange Format (NDEF), otherwise the card cannot be detected.
 Then do the following:

-- 1. Position the NFC card or the phone closely above the NFC label as shown. - 2.
-Slowly move the card or the phone a distance within 10 mm (0.39 inches) vertically and 30 mm (1.18 inches) horizontally.
-You will be prompted when the card or the phone is detected.
+- 1. Position the card closely above the NFC label as shown.
+Align the shorter edge of the card with the horizontal extension line for the center of the NFC label. - 2.
+Slowly move the card a distance within 0.5 cm (0.20 inches) to the direction of the computer display.
+Then hold the card for seconds until you are prompted that the card has been successfully detected.